shendude/playlist-preserver/README.md

 #playlist-preserver
-tracks changes made to your soundcloud playlists, allowing playlist backups in event of account termination (or worse: copyright strikes)
+tracks changes made to your soundcloud playlists, in addition to creating a backup in event of account termination (or worse: copyright strikes)

 #Intro Spiel
 Have you ever been annoyed at soundcloud copyright takedowns?
 Ever create that perfect 50-track driving playlist only to find out weeks later that it had become 47 tracks long?
 Ever stared at your playlist trying to remenber what songs were removed, only to give up in frustration?